 - Staff professionalism, industrial skill sets and job competency are progressively developed through broad based training and development programmes;

-- The Code of Conduct is implemented within the Group for Directors, Management and employees of the Group.
-This code is established to promote a corporate culture which ensures ethical conduct throughout the Group; and
+- Code of Conduct and ABC policy are implemented within the Group for all stakeholders including Directors, Management, employees of the Group and business associates.
+These code and policy are established to promote a corporate culture which ensures ethical conduct throughout the Group;

-- Appropriate insurance coverage and physical safeguards over major assets are in place to ensure that the assets of the Group are adequately covered against any mishap that may result in material losses to the Group.
+- Appropriate insurance coverage and physical safeguards over major assets and operating infrastructure systems integrity are in place to ensure that the assets and operations of the Group are adequately covered against any mishap that may result in material losses and operational disruptions to the Group; and

 REVIEW OF THE STATEMENT BY EXTERNAL AUDITORS

-The External Auditors have reviewed this Statement on Risk Management and Internal Control pursuant to the scope set out in the Audit and Assurance Practice Guide (“AAPG”) 3, Guidance for Auditors on Engagements to Report on Statement on Risk Management and Internal Control included in the Annual Report issued by the Malaysian Institute of Accountants for inclusion in the Annual Report of the Group for the year ended 31 December 2019, and reported to the Board that nothing has come to their attention that cause them to believe that the statement intended to be included in this Annual Report of the Group, in all material respects:
+The external auditors have reviewed this Statement on Risk Management and Internal Control pursuant to the scope set out in the Audit and Assurance Practice Guide (“AAPG”) 3, Guidance for Auditors on Engagements to Report on Statement on Risk Management and Internal Control included in the Annual Report issued by the Malaysian Institute of Accountants for inclusion in the Annual Report of the Group for the year ended 31 December 2021, and reported to the Board that nothing has come to their attention that cause them to believe that the statement intended to be included in the annual report of the Group, in all material respects:

 - has not been prepared in accordance with the disclosure required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers, or